josephsnyder/doc-test/Documentation/InstallCache.rst

 Download and Install Cache
 --------------------------

 Download the Cache installer from the above link and double click on the downloaded  .exe file.
-The first window that requires interaction is the Licensing Agreement shown in :alt: .
+The first window that requires interaction is the Licensing Agreement shown in the figure below.
 Agree to the license in order to continue in the installation process.

 .. figure:: http://code.osehra.org/content/named/SHA1/df177515-Cache2011License.png
    :align: center